slothy-optimizer/slothy/tutorial/README.md

 When running this example, you will notice that it has a significantly longer runtime.
 On my Intel i7-1360P it takes approximately 15 minutes to optimize both loops.
 You may instead look at an optimized version of the same code [examples/opt/aarch64/ntt_kyber_123_4567_opt_a55.s](../examples/opt/aarch64/ntt_kyber_123_4567_opt_a55.s).
-You notice that both loops have many early instructions, and coming up with this code by hand would be tedious, time consuming and error prone.
+You notice that both loops have many early instructions, and coming up with this code by hand would be tedious, time-consuming and error-prone.

 ## 7. Optimizing larger pieces of code